snowdriftcoop/snowdrift/GUIDE.md

 ### Making changes to the code

-We suggest that all work be done on separate *branches*.
-So, to make changes to the code, first run `git checkout -b [branchname]` with an appropriate "branchname" for the work you plan to do.
-Use as many branches as needed for all work that functions independently (you can remove merged branches later).

-When sharing your changes, it is best to first rebase them onto the latest master code.
-So, after you have made commits on a branch, update your master by running `git checkout master` followed by `git pull snowdrift-main`.

-Next, rebase your work onto master with `git checkout [branchname]` followed by `git rebase master`.

-Let us know if you have trouble with any conflicts that may arise, and we can help work through them.

-To upload your changes after rebase, run `git push origin [branchname]`.

-After pushing, alert us to the changes with Gitorious' "request merge" or GitHub's "pull request" commands on their websites.
-Make sure to choose the correct source branch.

-Note: as a rule, don't rebase any work that you have already pushed.
-In the case that you know others have not pulled the work, you can rebase and then *force* push, and there are other advanced git management tools, but we won't get into those here.
+You are welcome to make changes to the code.
+(That is, after all, the point of FLO software).
+If you want the changes merged with our code, use Gitorious's "merge request" feature or GitHub's "pull request" feature.

+If you committed to a branch that isn't `master`, be sure to select the correct source branch in your (merge|pull) request.
+(Hint: you should commit your own branch that isn't `master`, on the off chance that your change is rejected).

 Building
 --------